sow-coding/ping-react/README.md

 English/Anglais:

-Hello everyone, here is the source code of one of my site integration in HTML CSS (Responsive) and some javascript features.
+Hello everyone, here is the source code of one of my site integration in HTML CSS (Responsive) and some React.js ( I start learn this framework ) features.

 This project demonstrates my mastery of javascript regular expressions (RegExp) for form validation.